High-frequency and Low-frequency Words

 The Vocabulary Gap

 The gap between high-frequency and low-frequency vocabulary creates a pedagogical challenge.
 The first 2,000–3,000 families are manageable through direct instruction.
 The next 6,000 families (mid-frequency) are individually less useful but collectively essential.
 Low-frequency words are vast in number but each one is rarely encountered.
-This is why Vocabulary Learning Strategies — word parts, contextual guessing, dictionary skills — become increasingly important beyond the high-frequency band.
+This is why Vocabulary Learning Strategies, including word parts, contextual guessing, and dictionary skills, become increasingly important beyond the high-frequency band.

 Teaching Implications